IRS Form 8606 Instructions

 Line 5

 This is the total of your IRAs at calendar year-end.
-You’ll usually get a year-end statement account from your financial institution around the end of January.
+You’ll usually get a year-end statement account from your financial institution around the end of January of the following tax year.

 If a rollover falls outside the 60-day rule, the taxpayer can certify (in writing) why they missed the deadline to the IRA custodian or financial institution.
 This will allow the institution to properly report the transaction to the Internal Revenue Service.
 IRS Revenue Procedure 2020-46 gives more guidance on written certifications.